Geodesics and compression bodies: Background and preliminary material

 Thus all the conditions for \cite[Theorem 5.5]{epstein-petronio} hold, and the developing map $\widetilde{M}\to \HH^3$ is a covering map, with covering transformations generated by $\Gamma$.
 It follows that $\Gamma$ is discrete, and $\pi_1(M) \cong \Gamma$. \end{proof}

-\begin{theorem}[Poincar{\'e} polyhedron theorem] For $P$, $M$, $\Gamma$ as above, suppose each face pairing maps a face of $P$ isometrically to another face of $P$, and that for each edge $e$ of $M$, i.e.\ for each equivalence class of intersections of isometric spheres under the equivalence given by the gluing, the sum of dihedral angles about $e$ is $2\pi$, and the monodromy around the edge is the identity.
+\begin{theorem}[Poincar{\'e} polyhedron theorem] For $P$, $M$ as above, and $\Gamma$ the group generated by face pairings, suppose each face pairing maps a face of $P$ isometrically to another face of $P$, and that for each edge $e$ of $M$, i.e.\ for each equivalence class of intersections of isometric spheres under the equivalence given by the gluing, the sum of dihedral angles about $e$ is $2\pi$, and the monodromy around the edge is the identity.
 Then \begin{itemize} \item $M$ is a smooth hyperbolic manifold with $\pi_1(M) \cong \Gamma$, and \item $\Gamma$ is discrete. \end{itemize} \end{theorem}

 \begin{proof} Again this follows from various results in \cite{epstein-petronio}.
 Because faces of $P$ are mapped isometrically, we have the condition \emph{Pairing}.
 The fact that dihedral angles sum to $2\pi$ and the monodromy is the identity implies condition \emph{Cyclic}.
 Again because isometric spheres can meet only finitely many others in $P$, we have condition \emph{Locally finite}, and because we have a single polyhedron, we have condition \emph{Connected}.
 When we send $P$ to $\HH^3$ via the developing map, we may find a horosphere about infinity disjoint from the isometric spheres forming faces of $P$.
 In the case that $P$ is cut out by a vertical fundamental domain, since $\Gamma_\infty$ preserves this horosphere and acts on it by Euclidean transformations, in the terminology of Epstein and Petronio, the universal cover of the boundary of $M$ has a consistent horosphere.
 This is true automatically if $P$ is not cut out by a vertical fundamental domain.
 Then by \cite[Theorem 6.3]{epstein-petronio}, the universal cover $\widetilde{M}$ of $M$ is complete.
 Now Poincar{\'e}'s Theorem \cite[Theorem 5.5]{epstein-petronio} implies the developing map $\widetilde{M} \to \HH^3$ is a covering map, hence $M \cong \HH^3/\Gamma$ is a smooth, complete hyperbolic manifold with $\pi_1(M) \cong \Gamma$ a discrete group. \end{proof}